mariadb-corporation/mariadb-connector-nodejs/documentation/connection-options.md

 ## logger

 Driver permit mapping the logs to an external logger.
-There is 3 caller functions:
+There is 4 caller functions:
 * network(string): called for each network exchanges.
 * query(string): called for each commands
 * error(Error): called for each error.
+* warning(string): called for each warning (configuration warning, leak message), default to console.log if not set.

 if setting one function, function will be used for all loggers.
 (ie. logger: console.log  ===  logger: { network: console.log, query: console.log, error: console.log})